CKrawczyk/gz_nodes_flask/README.md

 *NOTE*: Make sure there are no spaces around the `,` or the script will not read in the file correctly.

+*Note*: Keep uploaded files size below ~35 KB (~2000 rows) to avoid freezing your browser.
+All file reading/parsing is handeled in client size js.